DarkFan911/netbox_nmap/README.md

 # netbox_nmap

-The script selects data about subnets from the networks.txt file, parses the nmap output, extracts the address and description values ​​into XML, and then converts them into JSON format.
+The script reads subnet data from the networks.txt file and parses the Nmap output, extracts the address and description values ​​into XML.
+Then it converts the data received in XML format into JSON.
-Then, two methods, Patch and Posy, are implemented via the API.
+Then the API implements two methods Patch and Post.
 Patch checks the changes, Post creates hosts from the received data output.

 For the plugin to work correctly, it is necessary: